kevin-leptons/trop_graph/doc/directed_graph.md

     * end / any - Identity of end vertex
 * Output - none
 * Exception
-    * NotExistedError - Edge does not exists
+    * NotFound - Edge does not exists

 ## Example